aakashr1213/LinuxOS/README.md

 # LinuxOS
-Adding My PPT and a Premium PDF for you to learn more about Linux
+Adding My PPT and a PDF with Cheatsheet for you to learn more about Linux